Royal Rumble (2015): Background

-The event was held at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 28th annual Royal Rumble was the second time for the event to be held at the Wells Fargo Center in Philadelphia, Pennsylvania, after 2004 when it was known as the Wachovia Center.

-The Royal Rumble is an annual professional wrestling pay-per-view (PPV) produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
-For 2015, the winner received a match for the WWE World Heavyweight Championship at WrestleMania 31.
-Announced on October 7, 2014, the 2015 event was the 28th Royal Rumble and was scheduled to be held on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, and was the second Royal Rumble held at this venue after the 2004 event, when it was formerly known as Wachovia Center; the arena changed its name to Wells Fargo Center in 2010.
-In addition to airing on traditional pay-per-view, the event was available through WWE's livestreaming service, the WWE Network, which launched in February 2014, which made it the first Royal Rumble to air on the WWE Network.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.

+Announced on October 7, 2014, the 28th Royal Rumble event was scheduled to be held on January 25, 2015, at the Wells Fargo Center in Philadelphia, Pennsylvania, marking the second Royal Rumble to be held at this venue, after the 2004 event when it was formerly known as the Wachovia Center; the arena changed its name to Wells Fargo Center in 2010.
+In addition to airing on traditional pay-per-view, this was the first Royal Rumble to livestream on the WWE Network, which launched in February 2014.

+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
+For 2015, the winner earned a WWE World Heavyweight Championship match at WrestleMania 31.